Tuvalu Food Guide

 Fresh Coconut Water

-Water from young green coconuts, drunk directly from the shell.
-Essential hydration source on islands with limited fresh water, naturally sterile and rich in electrolytes.
+Water from young green coconuts, drunk straight from the shell.
+Where fresh water is scarce it does a lot of the hydrating, and it comes naturally sterile and full of electrolytes.

 Pandanus Juice